glederrey/DATGAN/README.md

 - `learning_rate` It has been fixed depending on the loss function.
 However, as for any optimization problem, playing with the learning rate to find the optimal value is always important.

-# Future steps & Contributing
+# Contributing

-We are currently working on a version of the DATGAN that will include conditionality.
-This repository as well as the Pypi library will be updated once this is done.

-In the meantime, if you want to participate in the development of this model, you can write a Github issue and give us your suggestions or directly prepare a Pull Request.
+If you want to participate in the development of this model, you can write a Github issue and give us your suggestions or directly prepare a Pull Request.
 (However, it would be better to first discuss the content of the PR.)

 # Acknowledgements